Best trail running hydration packs of 2023

 Nothing is more important than staying hydrated, especially out on the trails.
 Here are some of the best packs to do just that.

-As trail runners, we all understand the importance of our pack.
+As trail runners, we all understand the importance of our hydration packs.
 It’s got to feel just right both in terms of fit and weight, but also ease of access.

 Especially because not all of us are blessed with gymnastic skills on the move.
 We don’t want to spend ages contorting at the hip and fiddling around looking for that all-important water flask, and we especially do not want a bag that requires stopping and taking off just to fish out an energy gel.